sapio-lang/sapio/docs/COVENANT_FRAGMENTS.md

 only the spending policy.
 Proposed amounts never change that policy.

 The [example runner](../integration_tests/src/fragment_example.rs) supplies fixtures, compilation effects and signatures.
-The binder uses `SupportedDescriptors::update_psbt_input` to copy compiler spending data into the PSBT; the runner uses `ProgramSpendPath::script_for` to select a program's unique Miniscript leaf even when it shares native guards.
-Multiple control blocks for the same leaf are accepted.
-Multiple matching leaves require explicit selection.
-The oracle still verifies the selected proof against the prevout.
+It selects an explicit recorded requirement from the compiled artifact and passes it to `prepare_program_request`.
+The shared API checks funding and supplies the compiler's descriptor proofs, rejecting conflicting PSBT data.
+No ad hoc program metadata or original contract object is needed to prepare a spend.

-Key-path selection is explicit.
+`ProgramSpendPath::script_for` remains a lower-level selector for callers with an explicit public program and Miniscript PSBT leaves.
+Artifact-based callers use the compiler's recorded locations, including policies containing raw fragments.
+Key-path selection remains explicit.

 ## Execution and verification